Skip to content

 Link to this section

 By default the JWTs provided by Kinde are stored in memory.
-This protects you from both CSRF attacks (possible if stored as a client side cookie) and XSS attacks (possible if persisted in local storage).
+This protects you from both CSRF attacks (possible if stored as a client-side cookie) and XSS attacks (possible if persisted in local storage).

-The trade off with this approach however is that if a page is refreshed or a new tab is opened then the token is wiped from memory, and the sign in button would need to be clicked to re-authenticate.
-There are two ways to prevent this behaviour:
+The trade-off with this approach, however, is that if a page is refreshed or a new tab is opened, then the token is wiped from memory, and the sign-in button would need to be clicked to re-authenticate.
+There are two ways to prevent this behavior:

 2. There is an escape hatch which can be used for local development: useInsecureForRefreshToken.
 This SHOULD NOT be used in production.
 We recommend you use a custom domain.
 This will store only the refresh token in local storage and is used to silently re-authenticate.